ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/LOG_tier01.md

   - shape changes can break placement,
   - “just make it bigger” often becomes “recompile / reshard / change topology.”

+### 1.3.1 SRAM vs DRAM (fix the taxonomy)

+- **CPU “memory” (server RAM) is DRAM** (DDR4/DDR5). **CPU caches are SRAM**, but that is not what people mean by “128GB system memory.”
+- **GPU has SRAM on-die** (registers, shared memory/scratchpad, L1/L2 and other buffers), but **GPU main memory is DRAM**:
+  - **HBM** (HBM2e/HBM3/HBM3E) is stacked DRAM with a very wide interface.
+  - **GDDR** is also DRAM, packaged/signaled differently than DDR DIMMs.
+- **“Is HBM3E a type of DDR?”** Both are DRAM families, but “DDR” usually means commodity CPU DIMM interfaces; HBM is packaged/specified very differently.
+- **Why SRAM is hard to scale:** SRAM is fast but low-density and expensive per bit versus DRAM, so “a lot of SRAM” quickly becomes a silicon area/power problem.

+### 1.3.2 Low-batch decode: why SRAM-first deterministic engines show up

+- **Decode at low batch** means small effective batch size (often ≈1 per user stream).
+It does *not* mean “no parallelism,” but it does mean you can’t lean on large, latency-hiding batches the way GPU serving often does.
+- **Inference:** At low batch, **decode can become KV-cache latency/bandwidth bound**; batching can’t hide those stalls, so memory behavior dominates TTFT/streaming latency.
+- **Inference (Groq-like decode thesis):** A compiler-scheduled, SRAM-first pipeline can reduce per-token latency and variance by keeping the hot working set close to compute and distributing the token step across a deterministic, multi-chip schedule.

 **Design rule:** When you ask “can this model run,” you are asking:

 - can it be placed given SRAM capacity,